StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 | 765cc...7 | pxeboot                     | 169.254.202.0 | 24     | random | ['169.254.202.1-169.254.202.254']     | 16... |
 +------...--+-----------------------------+---------------+--------+--------+---------------------------------------+---...-+
 ```
-The first step is to add the secondary OAM address pool and associate to the network
+The first step is to add the secondary OAM address pool and associate it to the network
 ```
 system addrpool-add oam-ipv4 10.10.204.0 24 --order random --ranges 10.10.204.1-10.10.204.253 \
  --floating-address 10.10.204.1 --controller0-address 10.10.204.2 --controller1-address 10.10.204.3 \